Xeljanz Lawsuit for Cancer & Heart Related Problems

 - Elevated cholesterol levels

 - Major adverse cardiovascular events

-Because of the serious risks associated with tofacitinib citrate, you should ask your doctor whether the benefits outweigh the risks before taking this medication.
+Because of the serious risks associated with tofacitinib citrate, you should ask your healthcare professionals whether the benefits outweigh the risks before taking this medication.

 Xeljanz patients who took the medication to treat rheumatoid arthritis (RA) or ulcerative colitis have filed lawsuits against the manufacturer, claiming that the drug's side effects injured them.